Federal DOL Proposes Salary Increase for White Collar Overtime Exemptions to $35,308

 Today’s proposed rule does not include any changes to the “duties tests” to qualify for exempt status, nor does it provide for additional automatic periodic increases to the minimum salary level.
 However, the proposed rule calls for the DOL to “review” the salary level every 4 years to consider whether an adjustment is needed.

-For more information on the proposed rule, click here.
 The public will have 60 days to submit comments on the proposed rule, which ultimately is expected to take effect January 1, 2020.

 California employers are reminded that they have to comply not only with the FLSA’s minimum salary for exempt status, but also with California law, which has a higher minimum salary requirement for white collar exempt status ($49,920 for employers with 26 or more employees).
 Additionally, California does not have a highly compensated employee exemption.
 Finally, California does not have any provision allowing bonuses and incentive compensation to be counted in determining whether an employee’s salary meets the minimum salary threshold for exempt status.
 Thus, the newly proposed DOL rule primarily will impact employers with multi-state operations and employees in states other than California.